GM to invest $332 million in four sites to build fuel-efficient engines

-April 4 (Reuters) - General Motors Co said it will invest about $332 million in four manufacturing sites to produce more fuel-efficient engines and transmission systems.
+(Reuters) - General Motors Co (GM.N) said it will invest about $332 million in four manufacturing sites to produce more fuel-efficient engines and transmission systems.

 So far this year, the carmaker has announced $1.2 billion in investments in its North American plants.
 GM has said it would invest $1.5 billion in those plants this year.